European Cities With the Highest Quality of Life

 Bottom Line: Kiev, Ukraine

-But it's the city's lush trees, two botanical gardens, and several large and small parks that make the city an inviting place for a stroll on a warm, summer day.
+The city's lush trees, two botanical gardens, and several large and small parks also make the city an inviting place for a stroll on a warm, summer day.

 52. Yerevan, Armenia